xolotl-org/xolotl/README.md

 - Extension plane: external providers, sources, drivers, and protocol adapters.
 - Program plane: durable `Do<A>` programs and the execution graph.

 The control plane handles parsing and compilation.
-The data plane only executes compiled objects.
+The data plane executes compiled objects.

 ## Workspace